nomadsinteractive/migi/docs/roadmap.md

 ## P1
 P1 features are side tasks.

-One of them will be moved to P0 once after P0 task is completed.
+One of them will move to P0 once after P0 task is completed.

 - [ ] Cross-platform support core
 - [ ] Addons framework